 While You Were Sleeping

-"Why a salamander?" was the question on Kim Collet’s mind when she walked into her dream group.
-In a recent dream, the busy mother of young children had been relegated to taking care of a house by the ocean while everyone else got to go off to the beach.
-Inside, she discovered a salamander--shimmering and colorful in pinks and purples--lying on the kitchen table.
+"Why a salamander?" was the question on Kim Collet’s mind when she talked about a recent dream to a group of her friends.
+In her dream, the busy mother had been relegated to the mundane business of taking care of a house by the ocean while everyone else got to go off to the beach.
+Inside the house, she discovered a salamander— shimmering and colorful in pinks and purples—lying on the kitchen table.

-Collet was mystified by the image, but her group members offered up several clues: Salamanders are amphibians that go between water and land; and in certain mythologies they are symbolic of transformation and are said to be able to survive fire.
+Collet was mystified by the image, but her friends—all of them part of a dream group they’d formed—offered up several clues: Salamanders are amphibians that go between water and land, and in certain mythologies they are symbolic of transformation.

-“Right after working on the dream, I decided to make that salamander,” Collet says.
-The human- sized cement, chicken wire and mosaic piece would take almost five years to complete.
-During that time Collet also began building an art studio adjacent to her home.
-The first thing she did in her new studio was establish art as a priority in her life by putting the finishing touches on her sculpture.
+“Right after I had that dream, I decided to create that salamander,” Collet says, and she began working on a human- sized cement and mosaic sculpture of a salamander.
+The piece would take almost five years to complete, and during that time Collet also began building an art studio adjacent to her home.

-In creating her artwork, Collet was doing what Stephen Aizenstat, Ph.D., a clinical psychologist and founding president of Pacifica Graduate Institute in Carpinteria, Calif., calls “animating the dream image.”
-Like a growing number of psychologists who work with dreams and dreamwork groups, he often recommends using art as a way to “meet the dream more directly” than words allow.
+In creating her artwork, Collet was doing what Stephen Aizenstat, Ph.D., a clinical psychologist, chancellor and founding president of Pacifica Graduate Institute in Carpinteria, Calif., calls “animating the dream image.”
+Like a growing number of psychologists who host dreamwork groups like Collet’s, he often recommends using art as a way to “meet the dream more directly” than words allow.